|Camping||Information||Troop Meetings||Main Event|

 - Do your part.

 Three-Bin Dishwashing.
 The best way to wash dishes while camping is by following the same method restaurants use.
 But, rather than using three sinks, camper use three wash bins.
-The first bin contains hot, soapy water, the second is filled with clean, hot rinse water, and the third bin contains cool water with a sanitizer such as bleach to kill bacteria.
+The first bin contains hot, soapy water, the second is filled with clean, cold rinse water, and the third bin contains hot water with a sanitizer such as bleach to kill bacteria.

 Before washing, make sure you use a rubber spatula to scrape excess food into a trash bag.
 Immerse and wash each dish in the first bin, rinse in the second bin, sanitize with a dip in the third bin, then leave dishes to air dry.
 A rack or mesh hang bag works well.
 Save pots for the end as they are often the dirtiest, and washing the other dishes first provides better water quality.
 If the water gets too dirty, simply change the water and continue washing.